JuliaDSP/Deconvolution.jl/doc/index.rst

 https://github.com/giordano/wiener-filter/releases/download/final/wiener.pdf and
 references therein.

-The ``wiener`` function can be used to apply the Wiener deconvolution method to a digital signal.
+The :func:`wiener` function can be used to apply the Wiener deconvolution method to a digital signal.
 The arguments are:

 - ``input``: the digital signal
 - ``signal``: the original signal (or a signal with a likely similar power